Construction Manager (CM)

 Benefits – The construction manager controls the scope of the work which prevents delays, changes and disputes during the construction phase.
 The CM enables optimum use of the owner budget and enhances the design and construction quality by bringing in construction expertise early in the design.

-Drawbacks – There is a fee to the CM service.
+Drawbacks – There is a fee for the CM service.
 However this is offset by the benefits of achieving the schedule and budget with a team approach.

 General Contractor/Construction Manager (GC/CM), or Construction Manager at Risk